 - Pigments.
-This exemption does not include pigments added for purposes other than colouring. - Naturally occurring inorganic fillers - Synthetic amorphous silica (SAS).
-This exemption applies to non-modified SAS. - Polymer dispersions - Nanomaterials/-particles are defined according to the EU Commission Recommendation on the Definition of Nanomaterial (2022/C 229/01). - This applies to fillers covered by Annex V item 7 of REACH - A declaration from the chemical manufacturer that the chemical product does not contain any nanomaterial, in accordance with Appendix 6.
+This exemption does not include pigments added for purposes other than colouring. - Naturally occurring inorganic fillers - Synthetic amorphous silica - Polymer dispersions - Nanomaterials/-particles are defined according to the EU Commission Recommendation on the Definition of Nanomaterial (2022/C 229/01). - This applies to fillers covered by Annex V item 7 of REACH - This applies to non-modified synthetic amorphous silica.
+Chemically modified colloidal silica can be included in the products as long as the silica particles form aggregates in the final product.
+Any surface treatment must meet the chemical requirements in O26 (Classification of ingoing substances) and O28 (Prohibited substances). - A declaration from the chemical manufacturer that the chemical product does not contain any nanomaterial, in accordance with Appendix 6.

-O29 Volatile organic compounds
+O30 Volatile organic compounds